8 Setting Expectations

 • facilitate a space that fosters learning.

-• help to facilitate communication between the students, and the community partner or the professor.
+• help facilitate communication between the students and the community partner or the professor.

 • conduct themselves according to the Wil Wheaton Law.